 Call the Counseling Office at extension 2157 during work hours.
 After hours, call your hall director, resident assistant, or peer listener to arrange for emergency counseling services.

 About 25% of the students at Cottey College use the Counseling Office each year.

 Who are peer listeners and what is their role?

-The peer listeners are second-year students who are volunteers and have been trained as a member of the Peer Empowerment Program (PEP).
+The peer listeners are second, third, or fourth year students who are volunteers and have been trained as a member of the Peer Empowerment Program (PEP).
 They have received extensive training prior to the beginning of school by the counselors.
 They are trained in issues including communication, conflict resolution, listening skills, mental health issues, stress management, diversity, and other issues.
 Peer listeners are available in each residence hall.